-- Do you have a mental health condition that makes it hard for you to mix with other people? - Do you have panic attacks? - · Have you avoided mixing with other people because of your IBD?
+- Do you have a mental health condition that makes it hard for you to mix with other people? - Do you have panic attacks? - Have you avoided mixing with other people because of your Crohn's or Colitis?
 Explain the reasons for this.
-For example, you may be worried about needing the toilet, incontinence or passing wind.

-- Do you feel isolated?
-For example, do you avoid going out in case you cannot find a toilet easily? - When you mix with other people, do you take someone you know well with you?
+For example, you may be worried about needing the toilet, incontinence or passing wind. - Do you feel isolated?
+For example, do you avoid going out in case you cannot find a toilet easily? - When you mix with other people, do you need to have someone with you?
 How does this person reassure or support you? - Do you avoid social activities or meeting new people?
 Have you given up any activities that you enjoyed in the past? - Do you find it very tiring to mix with other people?
 Do you need to rest afterwards? - Do you sometimes become irritable or lose your temper around other people?